 - The first time a phone, smart watch, or electronic device is confiscated, it will be taken to the office and returned to the student after school.
-The offense will be logged in Aeries. - Subsequent misuse by a student will require a parent to pick up the cell phone, smart watch, or personal electronic device from the school office, and the offense will be logged in Aeries. - Chronic misuse by a student of a phone, smart watch, or electronic device may include a loss of privilege.
+The offense will be logged in Aeries. - Subsequent misuse by a student will require a parent/guardian to pick up the cell phone, smart watch, or personal electronic device from the school office, and the offense will be logged in Aeries. - Chronic misuse by a student of a phone, smart watch, or electronic device may include additional disciplinary action, and electronic devices will only be released to the possession of a student's parent/guardian.

 Students may not use cell phones to take pictures and/or video during school hours unless for an approved class project supervised by a teacher.
 Students may never film another child or staff member without his or her permission.
-Kent Middle School and the teacher do not assume liability for theft or damage to cell phones, smart watches, or personal electronic devices.
+Kent Middle School does not assume liability for theft or damage to cell phones, smart watches, or personal electronic devices.
 Students and parents are encouraged to consider this carefully when bringing any item of value to school.